geastwood/evtjs/README.md

 - `params`: a object with the follow members:
   - `domain`: The domain to filter the result.
 It is required.
 Some special domains are supported, such as `fungible`
   - `key`: The key to filter the result.
 The value of it is the same as you provided one in `pushTransaction`.
 Optional.
-  - `names`: A array to filter the action name.
+  - `names`: an array to filter the action name.
 Optional.
   - `skip`: The count to skip in the result.
 This is for paging.
   - `take`: The count to take after skipping.
 This is for paging.

 #### Response

-The response is a array representing the list of actions.
+The response is an array representing the list of actions.

 A example: